irjudson/cli/README.md

 # Nitrogen CLI

 Provides a command line interface to the Nitrogen service.

-The command line interface is still very basic and a work in progress.
-Pull requests appreciated!
+## Getting Started

+`> npm install -g nitrogen-cli`

+Then the Nitrogen command line tool will be available via `n2`:

+`> n2 help`

 ## Nitrogen Project